-- Make sure your child wears a helmet that fits properly.
+- Wears a reflective helmet that fits properly

-- Make sure your child has the endurance to ride the bike to school, eating a good breakfast will help.
+- Has the endurance to ride the bike to school (eating a good breakfast will help)

 - Help your child learn, and encourage them to obey, all traffic laws.